Gulf-Centre for Disease Prevention and Control

 image news

-Vision A Gulf society in which all individuals enjoy good health at every stage of life
+Vision A Gulf community where all individuals enjoy good health to the best extent possible at every stage of life.

-Mission Promote coordination, build knowledge and generate evidence to enable prevention of communicable and non-communicable diseases, mitigate public health emergencies, and promote healthy communities across the Gulf
+Mission Enhancing coordination, building knowledge, and generating evidence to empower prevention of infectious and non-infectious diseases, alleviating public health emergencies, and strengthening healthy local communities throughout the Gulf.

 Gulf CDC Goals